HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 For more details on `revpatch=sbvmm`, refer to [RestrictEvents](https://github.com/acidanthera/RestrictEvents).

 ##### 7C436110-AB2A-4BBB-A880-FE41995C9F82
-`SystemAudioVolume`: This setting set the volume of Boot-chime.
+`SystemAudioVolume`: Set the volume of Boot-chime.

 `csr-active-config`: Set the minimum SIP value required to allow the execution of OCLP's Root Patches.